oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/KnownBehaviour.md

   The service api is designed in such a way that it expects an empty list for match all.
 And it sends back an empty list in the response every time.
 Hence this behaviour from terraform side.
 This can be safely ignored.

 - Export process for non greenfield tenancies v6.0 or higher will try to revert SGW for a VCN to point to all services if it was existing for just object storage.
-You will get output similiar to below when terraform plan is run (Option 3 with non-gf_tenancy set to true).
+You will get output similiar to below when terraform plan is run (Option 3 with workflow_type set to export_resources).

   ```
   # oci_core_service_gateway.VCN_sgw will be updated in-place